-A course may be used to satisfy only one frame of reference.
-In many cases the first-year seminar course or the writing, speaking, or computer intensive courses will also satisfy the frames of reference, general education, major, or minor requirements.
+Note: A course may be used to satisfy only one frame of reference.
+In many cases the First-Year Seminar course or the Writing, Speaking, or Computer Intensive courses will also satisfy the frames of reference, Gen Ed, major, or minor requirements.